Enjoy the beauty, nature and activities on Wrightsville Beach.

 The current population is approximately 2,600.

-Discover more Wrightsville Beach tourism activities in this Wrightsville Beach Visitor Center.
+Discover more things to do in Wrightsville Beach in this Wrightsville Beach Visitor Center.

 About One Mile To The Beach From Here On Causeway Drive